Fradhyle/PyDDNS/README.md

 - Windows 64 bit
 ## Questions
 Q1.
 Why using GPL v3?\
 A1.
-Because I want to use Qt GUI for this.
+Because I want to use Qt GUI for this.\
+    If you know any easy GUI library that allow me to change this program's license to MIT license, please let me know.
 ## To-Do
 - [ ] Python-included Excutable
 - [ ] Security for token/key storage.